urbic/chirikov/README.md

 ---

-## Building Video
+## Assembling Video

-The building of the video is a lengthy process.
-It took us several months intermittently on CPU Intel Core i9-9900K.
+The assembling of the video is a lengthy process.
+It took us several months intermittently on CPU Intel Core i9-9900K (video dimensions 1200, 6000 frames).

 The UNIX-like operating system is required.
 Prerequisites: